 How to Get your Ring Evaluated?

-Because of the nature of jewelry, and the fact that a cheap replica can provide a passable facsimile of a much more expensive piece, most insurance companies insist on a professional appraisal before agreeing to cover loss and damage.
-Without a proper evaluation, you’re unlikely to find a policy which offers any kind of decent coverage.
+Most insurance companies insist on a professional appraisal before agreeing to cover loss and damage.
+Without a proper evaluation, you will have a hard time finding a policy that will offer any kind of decent coverage.

 The ring will be appraised for stone quality, mount quality, the cut of the stone and more.
 The final valuation will be the most important detail of the form.
 The document provided by the appraiser must contain a replacement value.
 It is for that reason that a GIA certification will not work for insurance purposes.